maxeymr/meanstack_docker/README.md

 In the angular/src/app directory, delete the file named app.component.spec.ts

-In the angular/src directory, update the index.html file to the following&
+In the angular/src directory, update the index.html file to the following

 ```
 <!doctype html>